Data Access Management Basics & Implementation Strategy

 The first step in a data access management strategy is to identify where all of your data is stored.
-Once you discover it, you need to take further steps to tag, classify, and score it in relation to its sensitivity.
+Once you discover it, you need to take further steps to tag and classify it in relation to its sensitivity.

-When data is correctly classified, you can focus your efforts on securing your most sensitive data assets.
+When data is correctly classified, you can focus on securing your most sensitive data assets.
 This will enable you to pinpoint resources and efforts more efficiently.

 Once you know where all your data is stored and what it is, you can delete any redundant data assets.
 The final step in this initial process is to conduct a risk assessment.